Candice-Leigh-King/moving-moran/_posts/2020-10-13-ultimate-maui-guide.md

             <p>13.
 The Pools of Phe&rsquo;o and Pipiwai trail- My favorite hike
-            on all of Maui!&nbsp; Do not miss this stop!&nbsp; Check out the pools and then go on this 4 mile hike to the 400 foot Waimoku Falls through an increible bamboo forest.&nbsp; Trust me, its one of the coolest hikes Ive ever been on with multiple waterfalls along the way!</p>
+            on all of Maui!&nbsp; Do not miss this stop!&nbsp; Check out the pools and then go on this 4 mile hike to the 400 foot Waimoku Falls through an incredible bamboo forest.&nbsp; Trust me, its one of the coolest hikes Ive ever been on with multiple waterfalls along the way!</p>
     -